Kochise/erlang-exdl/README.md

 * Some infos

 This was to improve the esdl driver.

-Never really finished because unable to keep up with the various libraries updates.
+Never really finished because unable to keep up with the various libraries' updates.

+Lack of Vulkan integration.